ikarus-project/ikarus/docs/website/01_theory/Solvers.md

 1. With this function several properties of the nonlinear solver can be set.
 E.g. residual tolerance or maximum number of iterations.
 2. Solves the non-linear problem.
 One can pass an initial guess to the function.
 Otherwise the zero vector is assumed.
    It returns`SolverInformation` which contains information on the sucess of the solution step and other information as the needed iterations.
-3. Simply returns the underlying
+3. Simply returns the underlying `nonLinearOperator`, see [Link](nonlinearOperator.md)

 !!! note
-    To easy the construction process the Nonlinear solver can provide a method `make[...]` which allows shorter syntax. since no `std::shared_ptr` has to be constructed and specifying all template arguments.
+    To easy the construction process the Nonlinear solver can provide a method `make[...]` which allows shorter syntax, since no `std::shared_ptr` has to be constructed and specifying all template arguments.
-    The construction of the nonlinear solvers can be very differnt therefore we do not impose and interface for the constructors.
+    The construction of the nonlinear solvers can be very different.
+Therefore we do not impose an interface for the constructors.
 ### Implementations
 | Name                      | Purpose         | Constraints on nonlinear operator                       | Header |Properties |
 |:--------------------------|:----------------|:----------------|--|--|